Unity-Technologies/ml-agents/docs/Installation-Windows.md

 After installation, you will need to open __Anaconda Navigator__ to finish.
 From the Windows search bar, type _anaconda navigator_.
 You can close Anaconda Navigator after it opens.

 ## Step 5: Setup and Activate a New Conda Environment
-You will create a new Conda environment from our installation of Anaconda.
-This new environment will be specifically for ML-Agents.
-This means that all packages that you install are localized to just this environment.
+You will create a new Conda environment to be used with ML-Agents.
+This means that all the packages that you install are localized to just this environment.
 It will not affect any other installation of Python or other environments.
-Whenever you want to run ML-Agents, you can reactivate this Conda environment.
+Whenever you want to run ML-Agents, you will need activate this Conda environment.

-Open a new Anaconda Prompt (_Anaconda Prompt_ in the search bar) and type in the following command:
+To create a new Conda environment, open a new Anaconda Prompt (_Anaconda Prompt_ in the search bar) and type in the following command:

     conda create -n ml-agents python=3.6

-You may be asked to install NEW packages.
+You may be asked to install new packages.
 Type `y` and press enter _(make sure you are connected to the internet)_.
-You will need these new packages.
-This will create a new Conda environment called ml-agents using Python version 3.6.
+You will need to install these packages.
+This command will create a new Conda environment called ml-agents using Python version 3.6.

 <p align="center">
     <img src="images/conda_new.PNG"